Sheepolution/how-to-love/book/chapter15.md

 ___

-## Castle

-[Castle](https://castle.games/) is a client that allows you to easily share your LÖVE games.
-Check it out!

-___

 ## Summary
 With [conf.lua](https://love2d.org/wiki/Config_Files) you can configure things about your game like title and icon.
 Select all the files in the folder of your game, put them in a zip.
 Change the file's extension from `.zip` to `.love`.
 Download [this zip file](https://drive.google.com/file/d/1xX49nDCI0UxjnwY3-h0f-kpdmHVmNqvz/view?usp=sharing), and unzip all the files in a folder.
 Move your `.love` on top of `build.bat` to create a `.zip`.
 People will have to unzip all the files in a folder and open the `.exe` to play your game.
-We can also use Castle which is a client that allows us to share our LÖVE games.